 You’d like to know why we support transparency, total disclosure of our business.
-The reason why is that we “Emulate chefs”.
+The reason why is that we “Emulate chefs.”

 In the simplest terms, the purpose of this resource guide is to educate and outline the processes and procedures we use daily, those that have made us successful.
 Feel free to read it in full or in sections as they apply to your workflow.
-We shall present these concepts in such a way that we hope you have all the necessary tools to make informed decisions, proper recommendations as well as enable you to check the quality of our work.
+We shall present these concepts in such a way that we hope you have all the necessary tools to make informed decisions, proper recommendations and enable you to check the quality of our work.
 We encourage you to question us, to use this resource to check our accuracy, don’t take us at face value.
 Prove to yourself what we are saying is true.
 We are opening the virtual hood and giving you a look underneath.
 We hope you take advantage of this opportunity.

 Take a moment to look through to see what appeals most to you.
 If you’re currently involved in a design capacity, we encourage you to review the upcoming stages listed here and follow along in your projects.
 You’ll have a better sense of the process and how we’ll actualize your vision into a functioning website.
 Now, without further ado, we present the nuts and bolts of Digital Design.
 Our next order of business: terminology.
-If you don’t understand the terms you’ll never understand the process.
+If you don’t understand the terms, you’ll never understand the process.